iJackUA/yii2-kudos-widget/README.md

 Tracking and stat storage server side you should implement yourself what ever you want.

+### localStorage

+is used to keep widget state for each user personally.
+It uses `widgetId|uid` key to be unique for multiple widgets on the site.
+And does not pollute request Headers with extra Cookies (if someone Kuoded a lot of your pages).

 ## Events

 * `onActive` is sent when you hover over the object (the circle is growing)